 Whether you work in the trucking or garage door repair industries, there is one ethos that all must follow: Preventative maintenance is key.
 Did you know that you can conduct preventative maintenance on your garage door without the help of a garage door repair expert?
-That’s right!
-And Prestige Door is right here to tell you exactly how.
+But if you find yourself in a situation where your garage door doesn’t open, Prestige Door is here for you!

 Top Tips for Garage Door Maintenance